throneless-tech/piecewise-saas/README.md

 docker-compose run piecewise-saas npm run db:seeds
 ```

-By default, it runs on [http://localhost:3000](http://localhost:3000), but you
+By default, it runs behind [Traefik](https://traefik.io) on ports 80 & 443, and Traefik will take care of issuing certificates via Letsencrypt.
-can place it behind a proxy such as [Nginx](https://nginx.com) in order to
-provide TLS support and other features.

 ## License